 How it Works

-Lessons are taught using intstructive/interactive teaching followed by key rules and steps of social behavior.
-Students are expected to complete practical homework assignments each week to generalize what they have learned in session to home, community and/or school environments.
+Lessons are taught using instructive/interactive teaching followed by key rules and steps of social behavior.
+Students are expected to complete practical homework assignments each week to generalize what they have learned in session to home, community, school, and/or work environments.

 What Can You Expect?

 Parent/caregiver sessions run concurrently.
-It is mandatory that at least one parent/caregiver consistently attend the program every week.
-The parent group provides social coaching tips, assistance with the generalization of skills learned each week and guidance on interpersonal problem-solving.
+It is mandatory that a parent/caregiver consistently attend the program every week.
+The parent/caregiver group provides social coaching tips, assistance with the generalization of skills learned each week and guidance on interpersonal problem-solving.

-By the end of the intervention, young adults report, "I feel more comfortable in social settings" and "I have the tools I need to approach a group of people and actually make friends."
-Upon conducting follow-up after graduation from our program, parents/caregivers confirm that their young adult is more engaged in life.
-Their child's independence no long feels unattainable.
+By the end of the intervention, young adults report, “I feel more comfortable in social settings” and “I have the tools I need to approach a group of people and actually make friends.”
+Upon conducting follow-up after graduation from our program, social coaches confirm that the young adult is more engaged in life.
+The young adult’s independence no long feels unattainable.

 Who Can Benefit?

-Our program is helpful for young adults diagnosed wih Autism Spectrum Disorder, ADHD, Anxiety, Depression, Social Phobias, Bipolar Disorder, and OCD as well as those who are just socially awkward.
-Participants must be fully verbal and of at least average IQ.
+Our program is helpful for young adults diagnosed with Autism Spectrum Disorder, ADHD, Anxiety, Depression, Social Phobias, Bipolar Disorder, and OCD as well as those who are just socially awkward.
+Participants must have graduated from high school and be fully verbal.